- Clubs & Associations

 What's the best way to gather this background information?
 Books, newspapers, journals and especially the Internet are all good places to begin.
 The more comprehensive and concise the information you source, the easier it is for MySpeechwriter to provide you with an effective speech.
 However, having a good speech is only half of the equation – your presentation will still have a huge impact on the speech's effectiveness.

 You may already be feeling beads of perspiration forming on your forehead.
 But don't panic!
-No one is born a master speaker, and besides, every day you've been communicating successfully with others!
-The only difference is that, when giving a speech, your conversational partner is a room of people, curious to hear what you have to say.
+No one is born a master speaker, and besides, you've communicated successfully with others every day of your life so far!
+The only difference is that when giving a speech, your conversational partner is a room of people, curious to hear what you have to say.

 Take your manuscript and stand in front of a mirror – preferably one where you can see yourself from head to toe.
 Deliver your speech in front of this mirror as if you were standing in front of your audience.
 Watch your face and movements.
 Experiment with facial expression and gestures, and practise your intonation and emphasis.
 Practise speaking slowly and clearly.
 Take your time to pronounce each word carefully and precisely – this isn't a race to the finish.